 - Wash your hands well and often to avoid spreading illness-causing germs.
 View the Hand Washing Fact Sheet for more information.

-- For more information on Food Safety, check out our Family Living Program’s Food Safety and Preservation webpage for other resources.
+- For more information on Food Safety, check out our Human Development and Relationship’s Food Safety and Preservation webpage for other resources.

 Resources on Seafood